I’ve talked previously about video games and why we find it so hard to quit playing.

 Even if that is sleep, this is something that you were lacking before and so a positive reason to stop.
 So, simply lowering your gameplay won’t do the trick, ensure that you are going to focus your attention on something else.

-Don’t think that the time you’ve spent gaming has been wasted, you’ve gained useful skills from it including problem-solving and validation.
-Now you can use these skills to achieve things in other areas of your life.
+Don’t think that the time you’ve spent playing video games has been wasted, you’ve gained useful skills from it including problem-solving and validation.
+Now, you can use these skills to achieve things in other areas of your life.